-How to Choose a Restaurant POS System
+How To Choose A Restaurant POS System

-There are easily more than 70 different POS systems on the market.
-The numbers continue to grow as more and more iPad-based solutions enter the market.
-Finding the right POS system for a restaurant can be a daunting task.
-You want one that is easy to use, that matches your budget, that has good customer support, and that offers features you need for your specific business.
+It seems like there’s an endless number of POS systems on the market.
+The numbers continue to grow as more and more iPad-based solutions enter the market, too.
+All of this makes finding the right POS system for a restaurant a daunting task.
+You want one that is easy to use, matches your budget, has good customer support, and offers features you need for your specific business.
 Knowing exactly what you need in a system is a great start.
 It helps you to narrow down the field a bit.
 Once you’ve narrowed down the options, all that’s left is to test out each restaurant POS system.
-Think of the process like the process of buying a new car.
-Narrow it down by make, model, and feature packages before taking it on a test drive.
-This guide will help you thin out the options and find the best choice for your restaurant.
+Think of the process as akin to buying a new car.
+Select a make, model, and feature packages before you start going on test drives.

 Table of Contents